john-itcsolutions/cheirrs/README.md

-## In the case that the charm will run equally on the original dbase-bchains model (which should be attempted), we could dispense with the entire "docks" model, and simply deploy our built smart-web docker charm onto the dbase-bchains model.
+## In the case that the charm will run equally on the original dbase-bchains model (which we are attempting), we could dispense with the entire "docks" model, and simply deploy our built smart-web docker charm onto the dbase-bchains model.

 _____________________________________________________________

 ## TESTING the smartweb-service/Blockchains/Postgresql System